moorepants/dissertation/eom.rst

 .. todo:: explanation of the modes with some eigenvector diagrams

+.. todo:: print eigenvalues for at least one speed.

 .. rubric:: Footnotes

 .. [#] My colleague, Dale L. Peterson, has made significant progress